-Linamar is well-positioned to take advantage of this long-term growth, having just opened a fourth plant in Chongqing, China, and a fifth plant - Linamar Montupet Casting - in Wuxi, China, which will ramp up to full operational capacity in 2020.
+Linamar is well positioned to take advantage of this long-term growth, having opened a fourth plant in Chongqing, China, and a fifth plant - Linamar Light Metal Technology Co.
+Ltd. - in Wuxi, China, which ramped up to full operational capacity in 2020.

 In the Industrial Segment, the Skyjack division continues to hold its strong market position in the traditional scissor lift segment, while increasing sales levels in both boom and telehandler product offerings.
 Skyjack's primary customer base is that of large equipment rental agencies that cater to the construction markets.
 Skyjack sales can be influenced by the timing and capital expenditure decisions of these national rental companies.
-This was indeed a factor during 2019 as recent industry consolidation created a CapEx lull while large aerial work platform (AWP) customers rationalized their fleets.
-This despite the key market driver in the AWP business, non-residential construction continuing to be at strong levels vs the earlier part of the decade.
+This was indeed a factor during 2020 as recent rental industry consolidation created a CapEx Iull while large aerial work platform (AWP) customers rationalized their fleets.
+This was complicated by the impact of COVID which has led to a degree of industry uncertainty, despite the key market driver in the AWP business, non-residential construction, remaining strong.

 MacDon's business volumes are impacted mainly by the industry sales levels of new or used combines.
-Industry volumes of headers, like those MacDon produces do tend to run closely to that of new combine retail sales.
+Industry volumes of headers, like those MacDon produces, do tend to run closely to that of new combine retail sales.
 The combine market in North America reached a cyclical peak in 2013 and experienced a downturn to a trough level in 2016.
-Industry volumes were improving but have since seen impacts by weather, tough harvesting conditions as well as external Global Trade issues.
+Since 2016 industry volumes have seen modest improvements, continuing to be weighed down by global trade issues.
 The ongoing trade disputes between the US administration and China have been the biggest factor impacting the agriculture sector.
 Canada has also faced challenges with China trade, again due to political issue between the two governments.
 Beyond the weather, crop yields and trade/political issues, factors that impact the segment can include net farm income, stock to use ratios, commodity pricing levels on items such as corn, soybeans, wheat and to a lesser extent livestock and milk.
-2019 North American combine retails finished the year down 7% YoY.
+2020 North American combine retails finished the year flat (+0.2%).